YOLOOO/WootRat/README.md

 - Smooth mouse movement using analog inputs.
 - Configurable sensitivity (movement and scroll), deadzone, and curve factor.
 - Dampened Y axis for better control.
-- Multiple key mapping options (Arrow Keys, WASD, F13-F16).
+- Full key mapping options.
 - Easy-to-use GUI for settings.

 ## How to Use